nick13ada/sublime-unreal-snippets/README.md

-# Unreal Snippets
+# Unreal Snippets -> Currently work in progress, rewriting snippets from UE4 to UE5

-A collection of Sublime Text 3 snippets for writing Unreal Engine 4 game code.
+A collection of Sublime Text 4 snippets for writing Unreal Engine 4 game code.

 Some of these snippets assume that your project's source modules follow the convention of splitting source files into _Public_ and _Private_ subdirectories.